satyampurwar/ecommerce-ai-agent/README.md

 1. Run some of the sample questions above (or your own prompts).
 2. Review the entries in `agent_interactions.log` and compare them with your expected answers.
+3. Note: Only the user query and final response are currently logged, but responses from intermediate steps can also be logged as needed for the evaluation plan outlined below.

 Suggested metrics for analyzing these logs include: